 As long as you are able to make your own decisions and convey them to others, your advance directive is not used.
-If you're unable to make your own decisions, your plans in the advance directive would guide decision-making.
+If you're unable to make your own decisions and are unable to communicate, your plans in the advance directive would guide medical decision-making.